asjadnaqvi/DiD/docs/code/06_05_csdid.md

 ## Introduction

 The *csdid* command by Callaway and Sant'Anna (henceforth CS), originally released an [R package](https://bcallaway11.github.io/did/index.html), was coded in Stata by [Fernando Rios-Avila](https://twitter.com/friosavila) who also has a really helpful [page here](https://friosavila.github.io/playingwithstata/index.html).
-The package is based on the [Difference-in-Differences with multiple time periods](https://www.sciencedirect.com/science/article/pii/S0304407620303948) paper
+The package is based on the [Difference-in-Differences with multiple time periods](https://www.sciencedirect.com/science/article/pii/S0304407620303948) paper.

-Even though the code has been optimized for Stata, the estimation can be slow.
-This is because in the background all possible 2x2 combinations are being calculated in what are basically non-linear estimations.
-Therefore if you have a lot of differential treatment timings, and a lot of different panel ids, then the combinations explode.
-The R code was recently (Dec 2021) optimized with [significant speed gains](https://twitter.com/pedrohcgs/status/1470526912447528960) and it might be helpful to check if the same optimizations can also be implemented in the Stata program.

 ## Installation and options